-Handmade: Grandmother knits clothes to scale for own Barbie dolls
+Handmade: Grandmother knits clothes for Barbies

 Maribeth Regnier’s granddaughter, Lorna Regnier, had no idea the impact she would have on her grandmother’s life the day she asked, “Grandma, can you make some doll clothes for my Barbie dolls?”
 Regnier, who at the time had been knitting for 50 years, says she responded to the 5-year-old by saying, “I can absolutely make clothes for your dolls!”